 Although this study found that urea-extracted ECM, rather than pepsin-digested ECM, is capable of promoting tissue-specific cell phenotypes across multiple culture conditions, we did not explore the many other benefits reported for pepsin-solubilized ECM.
-In particular, pepsin ECM digests have been found to enhance in vitro cell migration, proliferation, and fraction.
-In vivo, ECM-mediated effects on macrophage polarization, and the broader inflammatory response, at least partially explain the benefit of ECM in promoting constructive remodeling (i.e., improved healing).
-To what extent in vitro assays for tissue-specific differentiation are predictive of enhanced in vivo healing remains unknown.
-For instance, Keane et al. and Wolf et al. Is found that ECM hydrogels derived from esophagus and skeletal muscle, respectively, promoted tissue-specific differentiation of cells in vitro, but their effects in vivo were not superior to ECM hydrogels derived from heterologous tissues.
+In particular, pepsin ECM digests have been found to enhance in vitro cell migration,150 proliferation,167 and macrophage polarization,168 effects mediated by tissue source,169 animal age,170 and fraction.171 In vivo, ECM-mediated effects on macrophage polarization, and the broader inflammatory response, at least partially explain the benefit of ECM in promoting constructive remodeling (i.e., improved healing).^{172,173} To what extent in vitro assays for tissue-specific differentiation are predictive of enhanced in vivo healing remains unknown.
+For instance, Keane et al.150 and Wolf et al.154 found that ECM hydrogels derived from esophagus and skeletal muscle, respectively, promoted tissue-specific differentiation of cells in vitro, but their effects in vivo were not superior to ECM hydrogels derived from heterologous tissues.
 The effects of urea-extracted ECM fractions on macrophage polarization and in vivo healing were beyond the scope of the present investigation, but certainly worthy of future inquiry.
 Indeed, it is self-evident that successful regeneration of musculoskeletal tissues will require a greater understanding of the intersection of biomimetic biomaterials that are capable of guiding tissue-specific cell phenotypes, with the resulting inflammatory response elicited when such constructs are implanted in vivo.

-2.6 CONCLUSIONS
+2.5 CONCLUSIONS

 In this chapter, decellularized tendon and cartilage ECMs were solubilized either by pepsin digestion or urea extraction.
 The effects of these preparations on human MSC behavior were evaluated in 2D and 3D cultures.
 Pepsin-digested tendon and cartilage ECMs did not promote tissue-specific differentiation, as compared to controls, while urea-extracted fractions were mitogenic and upregulated homologous cell phenotypes.
 When MSCs were cultured as pellets, inhibition of endogenous TGF- β by small molecule SB431542 largely negated the tissue-specific inductivity of urea-extracted ECMs, suggesting that endogenous TGF- β is necessary, but not sufficient, to explain the homologous bioactivity of tECM and cECM.
 When added as a component of a photocurable GelMA hydrogels, cECM independently upregulated early chondrogenesis of encapsulated MSCs, and synergistically enhanced chondrogenesis when exogenous TGF- β was added as a medium supplement.
 Therefore, urea-extracted ECM fractions may be a promising biomaterial, which when combined with tunable scaffolds, can guide tissue-specific cell differentiation.
-However, our results, and those of others, $^{99-101,110,159,174}$ suggest that robust neotissue formation likely requires supplementation with exogenous growth factors (e.g., TGF- β).
+However, our results, and those of others,^{99-101,110,159,174} suggest that robust neotissue formation likely requires supplementation with exogenous growth factors (e.g., TGF- β).
 Building on the finding of synergism between cECM and TGF- β in inducing chondrogenesis in MSC-seeded GelMA hydrogels, we explored similar effects for tendon tissue engineering, as described in Chapter 3.